freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/create-visual-direction-by-fading-an-element-from-left-to-right.md

 ---

 ## Description

 <section id='description'>

-For this challenge, you'll change the <code>opacity</code> of an animated element so it gradually fades as it reaches the right side of the screen.
+For this challenge, you'll change the `opacity` of an animated element so it gradually fades as it reaches the right side of the screen.

-In the displayed animation, the round element with the gradient background moves to the right by the 50% mark of the animation per the <code>@keyframes</code> rule.
+In the displayed animation, the round element with the gradient background moves to the right by the 50% mark of the animation per the `@keyframes` rule.

 </section>

 ## Instructions

 <section id='instructions'>

-Target the element with the id of <code>ball</code> and add the <code>opacity</code> property set to 0.1 at <code>50%</code>, so the element fades as it moves to the right.
+Target the element with the id of `ball` and add the `opacity` property set to 0.1 at `50%`, so the element fades as it moves to the right.

 </section>

 ## Tests

 <section id='tests'>

 ```yml